 Auditing a Course

-Students who intend to audit a course must first register for the class through MyUW, then go in person to the Office of the Registrar and fill out a Registration Transaction Request form to elect the audit grade option.
+Attendance in courses as an auditor is by consent of the instructor and only as space permits.
+Permission to audit is ordinarily granted for lecture classes only.
+Students who intend to audit a course must first register for the class through MyUW, then seek permission from the instructor and complete a Registration Transaction Request form to elect to use the audit grade option.
+The form including the approval is submitted to the Office of the Registrar.
 The deadline to change to audit status is listed on the Academic Calendar each quarter on the registration website.
 A $20 fee may be imposed depending on the timing of the transaction.
-Permission to audit is granted by the course instructor and is generally allowed only for lecture classes.
-Auditors may not participate in discussion or laboratory work.
 Standard tuition and fees apply.

 Full-Time and Half-Time Status